xilun/cbwin/README.md

 # security warning

-`outbash.exe` listens on 127.0.0.1, but validates that processes that establish a connection are running as the same user as `outbash.exe`.
-However, for now if redirections are used (explicitely or because the Windows console is not used directly) the redirected data uses extra unsecured loopback sockets from outbash.exe to the WSL caller tool.
-Therefore, if used on multi-user computers, there is a risk that another user manages to connect to a redirection port before `outbash.exe` does, and send/receive arbitrary data.

 Using cbwin breaks the WSL security model (access control within WSL using Linux accounts):
 Windows programs are not subject to extra WSL security checks, so the capability to run a Windows program is equivalent to being root in WSL.
 If you are only using separation between the WSL root